mht3/cyberbrick-l-one-control/README.md

   from; expect about `n_action_steps`, or 400 ms at 25 Hz. `--lookahead K` submits frame `cursor+K` while the panes and plots still follow the cursor.
-- **Ground truth is on screen**: a dashed demonstration trace beside the commanded one, plus a running match rate.
+- **Ground truth is on screen**: a dashed demonstration trace beside the commanded one, plus a running match rate and balanced accuracy (see *Evaluating a checkpoint* for why match rate alone is misleading on a bang-bang action space -- a frozen base scores ~90% match while learning nothing).
 That and the mean/max lag are appended to `actions.jsonl` as a `run_summary` line when the run ends.
 - **Feed perturbation** (`--brightness`, `--contrast`, `--noise`, `--jpeg-quality`, and live sliders) degrades the dataset frame before the deploy path, with the demonstration's own actions underneath as the control.
 This is how you find out why a live camera does worse: training and